-Even for someone like me, who unashamedly loves my job, it can be difficult to get back into the routine of things after time off, a vacation or a holiday.
+Even for someone like me, who unashamedly loves my work, it can be difficult to get back into the routine of things after time off.

-Add eating a lot of food into the mix, like Thanksgiving dinner and it seems near impossible to come back to work with guns blazing.
+Anytime you add eating a lot of food, traveling, and lack of sleep into the mix, it’s nearly impossible to come back to work with guns blazing.

 So how do you get back into the work groove after time off?